ucupumar/ucupaint-wiki/docs/psd-export-import.md

 ## Limitations
 - Only layers with types of `Image`, `Solid Color`, or `Group` are currently supported for export
-- Group mask is currently not supported because of the PSD-Tools limitation
 - PSD can only have one mask per layer, so only one image mask is supported for export
 - Adjustment layers are not supported yet
 - Modifiers from ucupaint are also not supported yet